 - Keep communal areas free of clutter

-Keeping the kitchen, living room and bathroom clean and tidy can have the biggest impact on your home.
-If you are choosing one room to clean then these rooms should be your top priority.
-These are the rooms which have the highest traffic and are ones most often seen by visitors, so if you are feeling overwhelmed, try to prioritise these rooms first.
+Keeping the kitchen, living room, and bathroom clean and tidy can have the most significant impact on your home.
+If you are choosing one room to clean, then these rooms should be your top priority.
+These are the rooms which have the highest traffic and are ones most often seen by visitors, so if you are feeling overwhelmed, try to prioritize these rooms first.

 How to keep up with housework while working full time.

-If you’re a working mum overwhelmed by housework it can be a struggle to keep on top of things, getting help from your spouse and children no matter how young they are can make all the difference, if your kids can work an iPad they can help take the trash outside , if they can work a games console they can work a washing machine!
+If you’re a working mum overwhelmed by housework, it can be a struggle to keep on top of things.
+Getting help from your spouse and children, no matter how young they are, can make all the difference.
+If your kids can work an iPad, they can help take the trash outside; if they can use a games console, they can use a washing machine!

 - Delegate jobs with other members of the house.

-- Create chore charts for small children to help them take responsibility for their own belongings and jobs.
-Download my free responsibility charts here, from toddlers to teenagers I’ve created one for you!
+- Create chore charts for small children to help them take responsibility for their belongings and jobs.
+Download my free responsibility charts here, from toddlers to teenagers, and I’ve created one for you!

-- Grocery shop online to save a few hours in the supermarket.
+- Do your grocery shop online to save a few hours in the supermarket.

 - Use the slow cooker and soup maker to make dinner times stress free.

-- Hire a cleaning company, finding a cleaning company you can trust can take the burden of the tough jobs from your shoulders leaving you to just cope with the maintenance of the housework between visits.
-To know what to expect from a cleaning company read this post!
+- Hire a cleaning company; finding a cleaning company you can trust can take the burden of the tough jobs from your shoulders, leaving you to cope with the maintenance of the housework between visits.
+To know what to expect from a cleaning company, read this post!

 How to clean a messy house, step by step

 - Clear the trash.
-Grab a bag and go through the room throwing out any rubbish, papers magazines and junk.
+Grab a bag and go through the room, throwing out any rubbish, paper, magazines, and junk.

 - Tidy the toys, use clever storage to hide away toys such as large baskets or chests.